curblr/curblr-spec/README.md

 - Structuring regulations as a GeoJSON, and in a flatter manner (one curb activity per feature)
 - Using a well-known values approach to avoid free-form text where possible
 - Adding metadata to describe the agency that created the data, and other relevant aspects that apply across a CurbLR feed
-- Adding a structured, but optional, place for data such as payment information and asset information, which is required for some consumption efforts
+- Adding a structured, but optional, place for payment rates

 The addition of linear-referenced location information was a significant change that is critical to how the spec functions.
 Because of this change, we chose to rename this spec as CurbLR.